Prepare to be amazed by the HUMONGOUS size of our universe and the planets and stars within.

 - June 20, 1970, the American adventurer Dave Kunst was the first person to walk around the Earth.
 It took four years, three months and 16 days.

-With hundreds of billion galaxies within the universe filled with over 1,000,000,000,000,000,000,000,000 planets, and an estimated 1 billion trillion stars in the observable universe.
-For me, It makes everything in life, all my problems and worries feel so insignificant and unimportant, especially on the grand scale of things!
+On the grand scale of things with potentially, hundreds of billions of galaxies within the universe filled with over 1,000,000,000,000,000,000,000,000 planets, and an estimated 1 billion trillion stars in the observable universe, It makes everything in life - all my problems and worries feel so insignificant and unimportant.
+To the point of feeling as insignificant to life as a grain of sand!

 stefan on April 06, 2012: